-I was the most surprised by how Rikyu-cha performed in a fine nib.
+I was the most surprised by how Rikyu-cha performed in this fine Lamy nib.
 I personally prefer broad, wet nibs because they can really show off a darker inks color.
 To my surprise, the color of this ink really came through in a fine nib!
 I could see the brown and green colors and it showed shading as well.
 It’s not as drastic as in a broad nib, but if you prefer a fine nib and want a fun ink to use that still looks dark and professional, this would be a great choice.

 Cross ATX – M nib

-The nib on this pen is a medium, but I think it is wetter than the broad nib I used.
+The nib on this Cross is a medium, but I think it is wetter than the broad nib I used.
 With that being said, it showed a bit less shading and was darker than the broad nib, making the ink look more dark brown and less green.
 This ink is nice to use in a wet nib, as it has relatively fast dry times.

 TWSBI Diamond 580 ALR – B nib

 I really like this combination.
 I used it to write quite a bit and also do to do some doodles.
-The broad nib shows off the color and has great shading.
+The broad TWSBI nib shows off the color and has great shading.
 Out of all of the pens I filled this week, I would definitely use this pairing again.

 Waterman Emblem? (vintage) – #7 14k Waterman Ideal nib